High-dimensional expanders from Kac--Moody--Steinberg groups: Kac--Moody--Steinberg groups

 \section{Kac--Moody--Steinberg groups}

 Kac--Moody--Steinberg groups are defined as fundamental groups of certain complexes of finite $p$-groups, where $p$ is a fixed prime number.
 The finite $p$-groups involved in the construction are the positive unipotent subgroups of basic Levi subgroups of spherical type in a 2-spherical Kac--Moody group over a finite field.
-In \Cref{subsec: KMS groups}, we will define the Kac--Moody--Steinberg groups and mention some properties required for the construction of HDXs.
+In \Cref{subsec: KMS groups}, we will define the Kac--Moody--Steinberg groups.
+We briefly discus the action of Kac--Moody groups on (twin) building and deduce properties of the KMS-groups from that action in \Cref{subsec: action on buildings}.
 In \Cref{subsection: quotients of KMS groups}, we show that nice infinite families of finite quotients of KMS groups exist.
 In particular, we will explain why, under certain assumptions, Kac--Moody--Steinberg groups are residually finite.